 If you’re still having issues, try connecting directly to your router via an Ethernet cable or upgrading the wireless signal with a Wi-Fi extender.
 If speed test results don’t correspond with advertised service plan speeds, speak with your ISP directly about all available solutions—they may offer specific advice tailored specifically to your setup and usage habits.

-There are various online services that offer tests of network speeds, both download and upload rates, to help identify any changes to your connection, as well as make informed decisions about how you can increase its performance at home.
+Various online services offer tests of network speeds, both download and upload rates, to help identify any changes to your connection, as well as make informed decisions about how you can increase its performance at home.

 If your speeds seem slow, consider whether you are using too much data or your device is obsolete.
 Keep in mind that different activities require different internet capabilities; Verizon offers plans with flexible terms to meet all of your internet requirements.